search-openmobilesearch

 (f) is a person in whose case tax has been deducted u/s 194N

-2. ITR-2 - Applicable for Individual and HUF
+2. ITR-2 - Applicable for Individual (Not eligible for ITR 1) and HUF

 This return is applicable for Individual and Hindu Undivided Family (HUF).